nikigawlik/trash_engine/src/assets/markdown/disclaimer.md

 If you got here from my 2022 Metroidvania Month Jam entry, the game data (sprites, code, etc.) is licensed under the same license.
 So remixes are also fine and encouraged under the above conditions.

-If not, the game data might be licensed under a different License!
+If not, the copyright situation might be different!

-Check the settings menu for any license information!
+Check the settings menu and the contents of the html file for any license information, or ask the author!

 [< back to reference](quickref)